Dellys: French colonization

 In 1830, France decided to invade.
 On 15 May that year, as their fleet prepared to attack, one French brig was shipwrecked near Dellys (main article: Shipwreck of Dellys).
 Within a couple of months France had occupied Algiers, beginning the process of French colonization of Algeria.

 Dellys, however, would remain independent for a few years longer.
 The first French attack on the town came in 1837, in the wake of the First Battle of the Issers.
 In the same year, French expansion was temporarily put on hold by the Treaty of Tafna, in which France recognized Emir Abdelkader's authority over most of western Algeria.
 Areas east of Algiers, including Dellys, soon swore allegiance to Emir Abdelkader, who appointed Ahmed bin Salem to lead the district.
 In 1839 Emir Abdelkader visited Dellys in person as part of a tour of his eastern frontiers, urging the inhabitants to prepare themselves for war rather than to place their trust in saints' tombs.
 The war did indeed resume that very year, following a French violation of the treaty further south at the Iron Gates.

 On 12 May 1844, French troops under the command of Bugeaud made a second assault on Dellys, finally occupying the town.
 A European quarter was then built immediately south of the Casbah.
 The town was bisected by the road which would eventually become the RN24.
 The troops turned the town's principal mosque into a military hospital on arrival, replacing it with a new one nearby which they completed in 1847.

 In 1871, Cheikh Mokrani led much of eastern Algeria in an attempt to end French rule.
 The tribes surrounding the town of Dellys, the Beni-Thour and Beni-Slyem, joined in this revolt.
 On 22 April they laid siege to Dellys proper, where the French garrison managed to retain control with help from passing warships.
 On 18 May, a column led by Lallemand arrived from the west and broke the siege.
 In the wake of the revolt's failure, much of the agricultural land surrounding Dellys was confiscated and given to French settlers, notably at Sidi Daoud and Baghlia.
 Mokrani's defeat, and the hardships that followed it, marked the end of organized military resistance to French rule in the region for almost three generations.

+During the Second World War, Dellys hosted a wireless communication training school for the French air force, where female volunteers were trained in radio operation and maintenance.